jbengler/tidyplots/README.md

 ## Usage

-Here are some examples of what you can do with just a few key strokes.
+Here are some examples.
 The full documentation can be found [here](https://jbengler.github.io/tidyplots/).

 ``` r